cypress-io/cypress/docs/source/guides/appendices/error-messages.md

 Cypress runs several calculations to ensure an element can *actually* be interacted with like a real user would.
 If you're seeing this error, the solution is often obvious.
 You may need to *guard* your commands (due to a timing or an animation issue).

 There have been situations where Cypress does not correctly allow you to interact with an element that should be interactable.
-If that's the case, [open an issue](https://github.com/cypress-io/cypress/issues/new).
+If that's the case, {% url 'open an issue' https://github.com/cypress-io/cypress/issues/new %}.

 If you'd like to override these built-in checks, provide the `{force: true}` option to the action itself.
 Refer to each command for their available options, additional use cases, and argument usage.